-Reckoned as the masterpiece of the Mughal architecture, the radiant monument oozes history in every bit.
+Reckoned as the masterpiece of Mughal architecture, the radiant monument oozes history in every bit.
 More than history, the monument is popular for a romantic story that eventually led to its construction.
 The interesting tale about the love of a husband cum emperor Shah Jahan for his beloved wife Mumtaz Mahal intrigues many.

-Standing as a testimony of the intense love, the Taj Mahal was built in 1632.
-The centrepiece took about 11 long years to take shape.
+Standing as a testimony of intense love, the Taj Mahal was built in 1632.
+The centerpiece took about 11 long years to take shape.
 However, it took another decade to continue work on other phases of the project.
 In 1653, the entire structure was completed and we got an architectural wonder piece.
 The grief-stricken emperor crafted the white wonder to house the tomb of Mumtaz Mahal.
-Surprisingly, both the Shah Jahan and his wife rest in peace till today in sarcophagi at lower levels in the main edifice.
+Surprisingly, both Shah Jahan and his wife rest in peace till today in sarcophagi at lower levels in the main edifice.

 Positioned on the banks of River Yamuna, the magnificent tomb depicts the opulence of the bygone era.
 Ustad Ahmad Lahauri led a board of architects who further guided around 20,000 artisans employed to build the monument.
 Once studded with semi-precious stones, the Taj was titled as a UNESCO World Heritage Site in the year 1983.
-In 2007, The monument further made India proud by ranking amongst the 7 New Wonders of the World (2000 – 2007) initiative.
+In 2007, The monument further made India proud by ranking amongst the 7 New Wonders of the World (2000 – 2007) initiatives.

-When, why and for how long did the Taj remain closed before COVID – 19?
+When, why, and for how long did the Taj remain closed before COVID – 19?

 It is not hidden from anybody that the present lockdown due to the outbreak of the Corona Virus has taken many iconic monuments to storm.
-Due to the present scenario, the historic places including the Taj have been shut for the public.
+Due to the present scenario, the historic places including the Taj have been shut to the public.
 Not to mention, this has affected the tourism industry badly.

-- The Taj confronted isolation for the first time in 1971 in the month of December during the Indo-Pak War.
+- The Taj Mahal confronted isolation for the first time in 1971 in the month of December during the Indo-Pak War.
 At that time, the white mausoleum quickly turned green as it was camouflage with a scaffold to look like a bamboo stockpile.
 The monument remained closed for the next 15 days.

 - Next, in 1978 also the mausoleum met the same fate but this time only for a week.
 It was the time of flood which led to the closure of the Taj Mahal.